Aviation in Early Los Angeles

 * * * * *

-Clover Field (later Santa Monica Airport)
+From Clover Field to Santa Monica Airport

-(ca. 1924)^* - Aerial view of Clover Field Airport in Santa Monica, showing residences in the distance.
+(ca. 1924)* - Aerial view of Clover Field Airport in Santa Monica, showing residences in the distance.
 Hangars and other buildings are seen at center, amidst large expanses of open land.
 Several airplanes sit in the grass in front of and to the left of the buildings.
 A row of trees sits behind the building, running diagonally across the upper left corner of the image.

 Historical Notes